nixcloud/nixcloud-webservices/documentation/nixcloud.webservices.md

     * [postgresql implementation](../modules/web/database/postgresql.nix)
     * [mysql implementation](../modules/web/database/mysql.nix)

+    Note: We spawn a custom database per webservice by default and `nixcloud.webservices.mediawiki` contains an test which is also an example how to use both mysql and postgresql in one webservice and how to make it a user choice which one to use.

  * A common webservice interface: `apache`, `nginx` and `lighttpd`:

     The [common interface](../modules/web/core/webserver.nix) features web servers as [apache](../modules/web/webserver/apache.nix) and [nginx](../modules/web/webserver/nginx.nix) which support the same subset of `mkOptions` so the webservice developers can easily migrate services between the supported webservers.
 Of course there are differences such as `.htaccess` which are solely supported by `apache` and thus implementation details might be bound to a particular webserver.